getcontext/CSSocketServer/README.md

 # C# port of JSocketServer https://github.com/getcontext/JSocketServer

-- not following ms rules for c#
+- not following ms naming rules for c#
 - for now no properties just methods
 - no big letter naming